 4. At larger radio stations, they may record your voice and play just the parts they like.
 It may be a bit disconcerting because you can usually hear yourself being interviewed in bits and pieces.
 Just concentrate.

-5. If the host has not mentioned by the end of the interview your Web site URL or where the listeners can get your book, product, or more information, jump in and say, “By the way, if anyone would like a copy of the book, the 800 number is 1-800-XXX-XXX or available at XYZ bookstore.”
+6. If the host has not mentioned by the end of the interview your Web site URL or where the listeners can get your book, product, or more information, jump in and say, “By the way, if anyone would like a copy of the book, you can get it at [URL], the 800 number is 1-800-XXX-XXX or available at XYZ bookstore.”

-6. After the radio interview, write a thank you note to the producer and the hosts.
+7. After the radio or podcast interview, write a thank you note to the producer and the hosts.
 Tell them that whenever they’d like to have you back, you’d love to be a guest.
 If you are on the Internet, remind them of your website so that they can easily find you next time.

 With a little preparation, you can be an interesting, confident guest.
 Doing radio interviews is one of the most cost-effective methods and fun ways of sharing your message with thousands of people.